Alisaqulain/theaccessorycentermzn/SEO_SETUP_GUIDE.md

-# SEO Setup Guide for The Accessory Center
+# SEO Setup Guide for The Accessory Center Muzaffarnagar

 ## Overview
-This guide outlines the comprehensive SEO implementation for The Accessory Center website.
-All SEO optimizations have been implemented for production readiness.
+This guide outlines the comprehensive SEO implementation for The Accessory Center Muzaffarnagar website (theaccessorycentermzn.in).
+All SEO optimizations have been implemented for production readiness with Muzaffarnagar-specific local SEO targeting.

 ## ✅ Implemented SEO Features